vfmd/vfmd-spec/doc/specification.md

         link.
 If the _title string_ is not _null_, the _title string_
         shall be used as the title for the link.
 The output shall have the _enclosed content_ linked to the link url and link title.
+        For HTML output, the link title should be [attribute-value-escaped].

      6. The [top node] is popped off